We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 A Waiter’s Corkscrew

 I've owned many models of corkscrew over the years, but a good old folding waiter's corkscrew is still my favorite for ease of use, ease of storage, and longevity.
+It's something that would make a good gift for beginner cooks and experts alike.
 A good one will have a two-level lever system to make pulling out even tough corks a snap, along with a beer bottle opener and a foil cutter.

 This might be the only unitasker that I not only own, but in fact own multiple copies of.
 Adri and I have a drawer section full of corkscrews.
 Why?
 Well, how much time have you wasted seeking out the one communal corkscrew at a party or barbecue?
 That's why. — Kenji